 Resident Busisiwe Mlamla said many have been living without electricity.
 “They keep telling us they are not providing for the people that are not within the [municipal defined electrification area] boundary … I and many others are inside the boundary and have been beneficiaries of electricity before.
 What has changed now [after the fire]?”

-The City says the boundaries for electrification are determined by wet areas where electrification is undesirable.
+The City said the boundaries for electrification are determined by wet areas where electrification is undesirable.

 Mlamla said she has given up on the prospect of getting a house.
 “I have been applying since 2000.
 I am over 40 years, and still my name does not appear on the list of beneficiaries for Phase 4.”